MakingMofongo/NiflVeil/README.md

 mkdir -p /tmp/minimize-state
 ```

-### 2. Add the bindings you want bindings to your Hyprland config:
+### 2. Add the bindings you want to your Hyprland config:

 ```bash
 # Suggested NiflVeil bindings